coollabsio/coolify/README.md

 ## What's new?

-Well, the whole tech stack changed, core is different, so yeah, a lot.
+Well, the whole tech stack changed, core is different, so yeah, a lot (documentation incoming).

 # Installation